 12. Be aware of Vehicle Wear and Tear

-Driving through muddy water results in sediment being deposited on the brake pads and rotors.
+Driving through muddy water can leave sediment on the brake pads and rotors.
 This sediment acts as an abrasive between the two when the brakes are applied, much like sandpaper, so you can expect higher than normal wear.

 Yep, I was due some new front discs.

 And just to be sure that the front brake system was working as best as it could, I had both the front rotors skimmed.